 Prevention, Help and Hope

 There is a pervasive myth that addiction is not a Jewish issue.
-No one, however, is immune, from the least Jewishly involved to the most religious.
+However, no one is immune, from the least Jewishly involved to the most observant.
 The myth that Jews are somehow protected from addiction reinforces shame and isolation and can inhibit community members from seeking needed help.
-The goal of JCFS Chicago's addiction and substance misuse services is to ensure that Jewish individuals and their families who are impacted by addiction find support within the Jewish community and receive education on treatment resources.
-We address specific needs of Chicago’s Jewish community and reflect best practices in the addiction prevention and treatment fields.
+Among the goals of JCFS Chicago's addiction services is to ensure that Jewish individuals and their families struggling with substance misuse or celebrating recovery find information and support within the Jewish community.

-JCFS Chicago and Response for Teens offers the (PIP) program to 6th, 7th and 8th graders at Jewish day schools and synagogue religious schools across Chicagoland.
+- Youth Drug Prevention programs for 6th, 7th and 8th graders at Jewish day and synagogue religious schools.

 Older Adult Services

-JCFS Chicago, in partnership with CJE Seniorlife, EZRA, and The ARK, offers substance use disorders assessment, action planning, psychoeducational support services to Older Adult clients and their loved ones and caregivers.
-Professional training and consultation is offered to clinicians, care managers, and other staff of partner agencies.
+- In partnership with CJE Seniorlife, EZRA, and The ARK: substance use disorders assessment, action planning, psychoeducational support services for older adult clients, their loved ones, and caregivers

 - Telephone-based brief assessment